TilBlechschmidt/WebGrid/docs/architecture/services.md

 In order to route session traffic to the node that is hosting the session a reverse proxy is required.
 For this purpose (and load-balancing in a scenario with more than one manager instance) a service has been added.

 It listens on Redis key-space notifications to detect managers and nodes coming online or going offline, determined by their heartbeat.
 When a node comes online, the proxy routes all requests of the corresponding session (`/session/<ID>*`) to the node.
 For managers it routes requests matching `POST /session` to a randomly selected upstream from the list of alive managers.

+## Garbage collector
+As mentioned in the [database documentation](./database.md#garbage-collection), this service is responsible for removing old and unused keys from the database.
+Additionally, it has the task of resolving undefined states in the dataset which e.g. occured due to outages.
+This includes the termination of old sessions which have not been cleaned.